maxburian/SAXS_py3/doc/SAXSSchema.rst

 Slices
 -------------------------

-Slices are designed to analyse GISAXS data.It allows you to specify slices along the sensor axis and get intensity along :math:`q_x`,:math:`q_z` directions.
+Slices are designed to analyse GISAXS data.It allows you to specify slices along the sensor axis and get intensity along :math:`q_x`, :math:`q_z` directions.

 :Type: